Oil & Gas applications

 LEAM fit

-Enable high strain at break and match existing material specifications with established material candidates.
+Enable high strain at break and match existing material specifications where material candidates have been validated.

-LEAM is a fit candidate when the part needs higher Z-direction performance from established material candidates and a stable process window on the existing platform.
+LEAM is a fit candidate when the part needs higher Z-direction performance from established material candidates, a stable process window on the existing platform, and clear test evidence for the target material context.

 Bonding